 Expect to pay $100-250+ per month to have someone take care of this for you as part of a website care plan

 To recap: How much does it cost to build a website?

 It depends!
-Here at Norlink, a typical small business website project usually starts around $4,000 and an eCommerce website starts around $7,000.
+Here at Norlink, a typical small business website project usually starts around $5,000.
 If you would like to talk about your website requirements for your business, then fill out our project inquiry form and we can book a call to discuss in more detail.